The City of Lost Children: Reception

 The film holds an 80% approval rating on Rotten Tomatoes based on 59 reviews, with an average rating of 7.4/10.
 The website's critical consensus reads, "Not all of its many intriguing ideas are developed, but The City of Lost Children is an engrossing, disturbing, profoundly memorable experience."
 It also holds a weighted average score of 73 on Metacritic, based on 16 critics, indicating "generally favorable reviews".
 Roger Ebert gave the film 3 stars out of a possible 4, writing that the film's design and visual effects deserved the highest possible praise but the story was sometimes confusing: "I would be lying if I said I understood the plot."

 The film grossed $7 million in France, $1 million in Spain and $600,000 in Germany.
 In the United States and Canada it grossed $1.7 million.
 Including receipts from the UK (£401,523) and Australia, it has grossed over $11 million worldwide.
-Because its revenue was less than its $18 million budget, the film was a box-office bomb.